swiftlang/swift-evolution/proposals/NNNN-isolated-any-functions.md

 ### Isolation checking

-Since the isolation of a dynamically-isolated function value is statically unknown, calls to it typically cross an isolation barrier.
+Since the isolation of an `@isolated(any)` function value is statically unknown, calls to it typically cross an isolation boundary.
 This means that the call must be `await`ed even if the function is synchronous, and the arguments and result must satisfy the usual sendability restrictions for cross-isolation calls.

+In order for a call to an `@isolated(any)` function to be treated as not crossing an isolation boundary, the caller must be known to have the same isolation as the function.
+Since the isolation of an `@isoalted(any)` parameter is necessarily an opaque value, this would require the caller to be declared with value-specific isolation.
+It is currently not possible for a local function or closure to be isolated to a specific value that isn't already the isolation of the current context.[^4]  The following rules lay out how `@isolated(any)` should interact with possible future language support for functions that are explicitly isolated to a captured value.
+In order to present these rules, this proposal uses the syntax currently proposed by the [closure isolation control pitch][isolated-captures], where putting `isolated` before a capture makes the closure isolated to that value.
+This should not be construed as accepting the terms of that pitch.
+Accepting this proposal will leave most of this section "suspended" until a feature with a similar effect is added to the language.

+[^4]: Technically, it is possible to achieve this effect in Swift today in a way that Swift could conceivably look through: the caller could be a closure with an `isolated` parameter, and that closure could be called with an expression like `fn.isolation` as the arugment.
+Swift could analyze this to see that the parameter has the value of `fn.isolation` and then understand the connection between the caller's isolation and `fn`.
+This would be very cumbersome, though, and it would have significant expressivity gaps vs. an isolated-captures feature.

-If `f` is an immutable binding (such as a local `let` or a non-`inout` parameter) of `@isolated(any)` function type, then a call to `f` does not cross an isolation barrier if the current context is isolated to a derivation of the expression `f.isolation`.
+If `f` is an immutable binding of `@isolated(any)` function type, then a call to `f` does not cross an isolation boundary if the current context is isolated to a *derivation* of the expression `f.isolation`.

+In the isolated captures pitch, a closure can be isolated to a specific value by using the `isolated` modifier on an entry in its capture list.
-A context is isolated to a derivation of a expression `E` if it has an isolated capture that is initialized to a derivation of `E`.
+So this question would reduce to whether that capture was initialized to a derivation of `f.isolation`.

-An expression is a derivation of `E` if:
+An expression is a derivation of some expression form `E` if:

-- it has the exact form of `E`;
+- it has the exact form required by `E`;
 - it is a reference to a capture or immutable binding immediately initialized with a derivation of `E`;
 - it is the result of `?` (the optional-chaining operator) or `!`